 Length: Two 45-55 minute class periods; can be reduced to one class period by eliminating most of the class discussion and the comprehension test.

 Learner Outcomes/Objectives: Students will learn the history of the Nashville sit-ins of 1960, from the training the students received, through the sit-ins themselves, to the negotiations that led to the integration of restaurants in downtown Nashville.
 Students will also become acquainted with the concept of non-violent mass action through the example of the sit-ins.
 Students will retain strong mental images of the early Civil Rights Movement by watching it unfold on film.

 Rationale: An understanding of modern history requires knowledge of the U.S. Civil Rights Movement, the important role students played in the quest for equal rights for African Americans, and the significance of nonviolent mass action as a force for political and social change.
 The Nashville sit-ins of 1960 were a pivotal event in the U.S. Civil Rights Movement.

 Description of the Snippet: This is the first segment of the documentary, "A Force More Powerful".
 The film describes six occasions in which nonviolent mass action changed governments or promoted social reform.

 How to Use This Guide:

 TWM suggests that teachers keep a pre-selected film in their classroom along with any handouts, readings, and other materials that a substitute will need.
-Be sure to get all of the required permissions from school administrators to allow this snippet to be shown.
+If required, get permission from school administrators to allow this snippet to be shown.

 As you adapt this lesson to the needs and abilities of your classes, modify the Instructions to the Substitute to take account of any changes you make.
-[The complete Set-Up-the-Sub Lesson Plan has a link to a word processing file which contains the Instructions.]
+Pay special attention to the following points:

 - Arrange and number the Discussion Questions in order of priority.